elaforge/karya/doc/INSTALL.md

 `/usr/local/src/libsamplerate`, unless you want mess with config.
 Build with the usual `./autogen.sh && ./configure && make`.
 Don't install, the shakefile will link directly to it.
-The reason is that it's common to have standard libsamplerate installed, and I don't want to mess up your system.
+The reason is that it's common to have standard libsamplerate installed in /usr/lib or /usr/local/lib, and I don't want to mess up your system.

     If you cloned someplace other than `/usr/local/src/libsamplerate`, you'll need to update Local/ShakeConfig.hs update the `libsamplerate` field with the link and compile flags.

-- libsndfile - Standard install, use your package manager or whatever.
+- libsndfile, liblo - Standard installs, use your package manager.

 Turn on `enableIm` in `Local.ShakeConfig`, and add a bunch more haskell deps: